lgw2/lgw2.github.io/_teaching/csci132-fall-2022/lectures/lecture32.md

 we find it and false otherwise.
 This has an $O(n)$ worst case runtime.

 But if the list is *sorted*, we can be more clever.
-We use the fact that the list is sorted to quickly "home in" on the value
+We use the fact that the list is sorted to quickly "home in" on the value.

 ### Files used in class
 * [RecursiveAlgs.java](https://lgw2.github.io/teaching/csci132-fall-2022/lectures/RecursiveAlgs.java)